boardfish/blacklight/README.md

 If `docker-compose build` reports permissions issues related to `tmp/db`, run `sudo chown -R $USER:$USER .` from the Blacklight directory and try again.

-### `undefined method 'dump' for nil:NilClass`

-This error arises when `rails` can't access its credentials file, either due to a missing or otherwise incorrect `config/master.key`.
-If you're developing locally, regenerate the credentials file for yourself.
-If you're deploying to production, set the RAILS_MASTER_KEY environment variable to the contents of your `config/master.key`. **It is imperative that you do not commit or share your master key.**

 ---